 Contaminated Sub-Surface Soils

 Marti and Maggi (2015) searched Ecology databases for sites that could be contributing PCB contamination to the Spokane River via groundwater, and identified 31 cleanup sites.
 Soils at 27 of the sites had been analyzed for PCBs using method SW8082, with 23 of these sites having had confirmed releases to soils.
-Of these 23 sites, 13 have undergone cleanups and received No Further Action (NFA) designation.
+Of these 23 sites, 13 have undergone cleanups and received No Further Action (NFA) designation although they may still have detectable PCB concentrations using method 1668.
 Contaminated soils were removed at twelve of the sites.
 On-site containment was used at one site.
 Of the ten remaining sites with confirmed releases of PCB, six are undergoing cleanups, two are in performance monitoring status, and two are awaiting cleanups.
 Marti and Maggi (2015) prioritized these sites in terms of: 1) confirmed or suspected release of PCBs to the environment, and 2) site status with regard to cleanup activities.
 No quantitative information was available defining the total mass of PCBs contained at these sites.

 River and Lake Sediment